 Advising in the M.I.S. graduate certificate program takes place both during the admissions process, when the director schedules an initial conversation with the applicant upon receipt of the complete application, and continuously over the course of the program, as individual degree pathways evolve.

-For more information, contact Dr. Deborah Finkel, director of the M.I.S. program.
+For more information, contact Dr. Sara Walsh, director of the M.I.S. program.